pachyderm/pachyderm/doc/cookbook/splitting.md

 ```

 If you put this data into Pachyderm as a single
+file, Pachyderm processes them a single datum.
-file, you cannot process each of
+It cannot process each of
 these user records in parallel as separate `datums`.
-Potentially, you can manually separate each of
+Potentially, you can manually separate
-these user records into separate files before you
+these user records into standalone files before you
 commit them into the `users` repository or through
 a pipeline stage dedicated to this splitting task.
 However, Pachyderm provides an optimized way of completing